-In compliance with federal law, California income tax is not withheld from your retirement allowance if your primary residence is outside California.
-However, if you are receiving other income from California you may still be subject to California state tax.
-You may elect to have LACERA withhold taxes from your retirement allowance to satisfy your other California obligation(s).
+- In compliance with federal law, California income tax is not withheld if your primary residence is outside California.
+However, if you are receiving other income from California you may still be subject to state tax and you may elect to have LACERA withhold taxes from your allowance to satisfy your other California obligations.

 You have the option to change your tax withholding election at any time.
 Your original withholding choice will remain in effect until you file a new IRS W-4P form or California DE-4P tax withholding election form with LACERA.

 The quickest and easiest way to adjust and submit your tax withholding election is on My LACERA.
 Or you can print a W-4P/DE-4P form, complete and sign it, and mail it to LACERA.
 Your new tax withholding will be reflected on the check that is issued at least 30 days after we receive your form.

 Note: The IRS has updated the W-4P form for 2022, but LACERA will not switch to the new form until 2023.
 Please continue to use the 2021 form linked above until further notice.
 (Do not submit a 2022 version of the form or your withholding change will be rejected.)
 For more information, see this Q&A sheet about the changes.